- 2 large eggs, lightly beaten

 - 1 tablespoon minced fresh parsley

 - Preheat oven to 375°.
 Place a rack in a 15x10x1-in. baking pan; place a 12x8-in. piece of foil in center of rack.
 In a large bowl, combine eggs, ketchup, onion, green pepper, crushed saltines, salt and pepper.
 Add beef; mix lightly but thoroughly.
 Place over foil rectangle and shape into a 9x6-in. loaf.
-Bake 50-60 minutes or until a thermometer reads 160°.
+Bake until a thermometer reads 160°, 50-60 minutes.
 Let stand 10 minutes before slicing.

 - Transfer meat loaf to a serving plate, discarding foil.
 Pipe or spread 1 cup mashed potatoes over meat loaf.
 Sprinkle with parsley.
 Serve with remaining mashed potatoes.
 Yield: 6 servings.